xcart/xcart-docs/_pages/kb_en/products/adding_products.md

 *   **Product page title**: The title to be used in the title bar of this product details page (for SEO purposes).

-*   **Clean URL**: The product page Clean URL (for SEO purposes).
-Note that if the Clean URLs feature is disabled, you will need to activate it before you can configure a clean URL for the current product or tell X-Cart to generate the URL automatically.
+*   **Clean URL**: The product page Clean URL (human-readable SEO-friendly URL, typically based on the product name).
+The URL can be configured manually (by editing of the field contents directly) or generated automatically (by enabling the "Autogenerate Clean URL" option below before saving the product).
+Note that if the Clean URLs feature is disabled, you will need to activate it for the SEO-friendly page URLs to become available to store visitors.
 More info on Clean URLs is available via the {% link "Setting up seo-friendly URLs" ref_nJxrzFEZ %} section of this manual.

 ## Inventory tracking